SlimaineB/AWS-certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 ## DynamoDB Operation, Consistency and Performance

-- We can chose between to different capacity mode at table creation: on-demand and provisioned
+- We can chose between two different capacity mode at table creation: on-demand and provisioned
 - We may be able to switch between this capacity mode afterwards
 - On-demand capacity mode:
     - Designed for unknown, unpredictable load